Ethan Lazuk

 Instagram can be a sticky wicket.

-I’ve worked with corporate leaders who wanted to build a knowledge panel yet expressly asked to exclude Instagram from their pages and sameAs schema because it was for personal use.
+I’ve worked with corporate figures who wanted to build a Google knowledge panel yet expressly asked to exclude Instagram from their pages and sameAs schema because it was for personal use.

-I’m sure no one would have an issue with dog walking photos, but I honestly couldn’t tell you what else is in my Instagram account from several months or years ago.
+I largely use my Instagram for family photos and miscellaneous.
+I’m sure no one would have an issue with dog walking photos, but I honestly couldn’t tell you what other photos are in my account from several months or years ago.
 Do you keep track of yours?

 Brave new world …